Need any help? Call us at 020 3962 2083!

 Think of Shingles as a relapse of chickenpox.
 It is not contagious to those who have had chickenpox in the past.
 However, it can lead to chickenpox if you have not had this before.
 For children, this is not a big problem, but chickenpox in adults can be quite serious.
 Adults who have not had chickenpox should therefore not come into contact with people who have shingles.

-What Reduces the Pain?
+What are the symptoms?

 Doctor